 Every business system you develop is a learning ground for a bigger project.
 I still find it amazing that execution magnates like Zuckerberg and Musk still learn execution from their businesses every day.

-These are not the final lessons needed to build your unconquerable empire but they are another of that micro knowledge that will make the next execution easier.
+These are not the final lessons needed to build your unconquerable empire but they are another of those micro-knowledge that will make the next execution easier.